devmount/SongDrive/src/docs/docs.en.md

 The notation of song content and chords follows this simple rule: What you type is what you get.
 Just add the **lyric lines with the corresponding chords above the exact syllable**.
 An exact alignment is possible as SongDrive uses a monospaced font to show lyrics and chords.
 Add **two whitespaces** at the end of each chord line for them to be correctly recognized by the system as chord lines.

 In addition to lyrics and chords, you can label the different song parts using markers.
 A marker starts with **two dashes followed by a letter**, indicating the song part (i.e. *c* for *chorus*).
-The following table shows all possible markers:
+The following table shows all available markers:

 | Marker | Description |
 | ------ | ----------- |